newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show a series of success cases in history that made a huge impact on the field.
-STBY can make suggestions.
+We can show the success case about the signage at Schiphol airport that made a huge impact on how we can manage large flows of people.
+This could be a series and you can make suggestions.

 ### Outcome